healkeiser/cioxo_pipeline/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The two pre-compiled main programs are:
+The two main programs are:

 * [Define Root](https://github.com/healkeiser/Cioxo/blob/main/all/cioxo_main_defineRoot.py)

 **Cioxo - Define Root** need to run first, it will define the rootDirectory of all your projects.

-_Note that the rootDirectory can be changed at any time by simply running Cioxo - Define Root again_
+> Note that the rootDirectory can be changed at any time by simply running Cioxo - Define Root again

 * [Project Manager](https://github.com/healkeiser/Cioxo/blob/main/all/cioxo_main_projectManager.py)